 The first thing I’d like to state is Vincent (Tom Cruise) actually feels like a hitman.
 He actively thinks of how to not only kill his mark but how to get away.
 In no part of any of the John Wick movies did he (nor any of the other assassins) make an attempt to hide their identity.
 This made some sense in the first movie as I think he was trying to tell the crime world to basically fuck off, but considering he actually is tasked with an assassination in the sequel, I believe he could have actually planned his getaway much better.

 Now, in the Club Fever shootout, we witness Vincent set up Max (Jamie Foxx) as bait.
 He knows his employers think that Max is the actual hitman, so he sends Max into the middle of the dance floor.
 This ruse confuses the FBI, the target’s bodyguards and the cartel hitmen who keep were sent to keep check on the situation.
 Although his identity was most likely compromised, he will live and be able to cash his paycheck if he gets away.

 I’ll also note there’s not as much action going on in this scene, and to me that’s fine.
 The setup before an action scene can be just as critical as the action itself.
 I actually care if Max makes it out alive or not.
 I know he’s in extreme danger and that he’ll be under attack.
 Vincent is also attacked and almost becomes unstuck during this scene, which reminds us despite his training, he’s still human.

 Another thing I like is that there is a civilian casualty in this scene.
-I know John Wick 2 is suppose to be more of a fun movie, but I find it kind of hard to believe that shootouts can occur in a crowd of people, and that only bad guys get hit (this also happens in the first movie).
+I know John Wick 2 is supposed to be more of a fun movie, but I find it kind of hard to believe that shootouts can occur in a crowd of people and that only bad guys get hit (this also happens in the first movie).

 Next, Kingsman: The Secret Service.